meyersbs/developer-apologies/README.md

     delete              Delete local CSV data from disk.
 This command cannot be used to delete the HDF5 file.
+    search              Search GitHub for a list of repositories based on provided criteria. top_repos           Download the top 1000 repo URLs for each of the languages specified. preprocess          For each dataset in the given HDF5 file, append a 'COMMENT_TEXT_LEMMATIZED' column that contains the comment text that (1) is lowercased, (2) has punctuation removed, (3) has non-space whitespace removed, and (4) is lemmatized.
-    search              Search GitHub for a list of repositories based on provided criteria. info_data           Display info about the downloaded data. info_hdf5           Display info about the data loaded into HDF5. info_rate_limit     Display rate limiting info from GitHub's GraphQL API.
+    info_data           Display info about the downloaded data. info_hdf5           Display info about the data loaded into HDF5. info_rate_limit     Display rate limiting info from GitHub's GraphQL API.